 School Accountability Committees (SAC), which are made up of parents and community members, offer guidance on academic action plans, budget priorities, safety issues and other areas.
-Please see below for information about specific responsibilities.

 While SACs present recommendations to school leaders and administrators, school administrators make the decisions and are ultimately responsible and accountable for those decisions.

 1. Unified Improvement Plan: A SAC's primary responsibility is to provide recommendations for their school’s academic goals and action plans, which are included in the school's Unified Improvement Plan (UIP).
 Goals and action plans reflect the school’s performance data, community input, and the philosophy of the school.
 Goals also align with the district's goals recorded in the district UIP.